A game involving mental arithmetic and strategy for two players or one player against the computer.

 Use the pieces of the tangram puzzle to make the basic shapes then complete the table showing which shapes are possible.

-Collect as many of the following items as possible.
+Collect as many of the items as possible.
 Each item will be awarded a mark out of ten for it's quality or the ingenuity involved in finding it.

 Where should you stand in the circle to win the Songkran game?